5 Tips in Wearing Droptail Tees

 If you wish to have its ability to inject some effortless swag into your look, a longline piece’s charm fits you.

 It doesn’t mean that it won’t work for slightly more dressed-up off-duty occasions like Tinder date; try a shirt layered underneath a longline jacket for a look that tells you to know fashion without taking yourself too seriously.

 The key to styling longline pieces is sticking them on the front line, allowing their exaggerated silhouette to take center stage while the rest of your look keeps shtum.
 If you make the mistake of oversizing everything, you will look best as a model.

-“Always keep your jeans or trousers as slim as it could be when wearing a longer-length of outerwear or tees,” according to a model and influencer Chris John Millington.
+According to model and influencer Chris John Millington, “Always keep your jeans or trousers as slim as it could be when wearing a longer-length of outerwear or tees.”
 It can create an unflattering look when anything is full in the leg.
-Put, an oversized T-shirt or shirt makes a great companion for skinny jeans, but pair one of these with some billowing wide-legged trousers and bam is Hammertime.
+Put, an oversized t-shirt or shirt makes a great companion for skinny jeans, but pair one of these with some billowing wide-legged trousers and bam is Hammertime.

 Balance is even more critical, so must swamping them with a hemline, in that case, will avoid shortening your legs.
 Instead, try wearing a longline cardigan with a regular T-shirt to tap the trend without losing valuable inches.